ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 To execute AUGUSTUS type:
 ´augustus --species=chicken --gff3=on scaffold.fa.masked > augustus.gff3`

-This will start AUGUSTUS, using chicken as profile (`spceies`) and write the output in GFF3 format (which is the standard for annotations).
+This will start AUGUSTUS, using chicken as profile (`species`) and write the output in GFF3 format (which is the standard for annotations).
 The output file we call `augustus.gff3`.

 You can load this file into IGV and check what sort of gene models AUGUSTUS predicted for scaffold28.
 To judge the quality of the models, you can visually compare them in IGV to the chicken lift-over gene structures.